realm/realm-SharedTasks/README.md

 ```

-There key things to note here are how the contents are layered together to create a set of accessors that allow you to quickly and easily create references to a Realm.
+There key things to note here are how the constants are layered together to create a set of accessors that allow you to quickly and easily create references to a Realm.
 This example shows a single Realm but in more complex projects one could imagine having a number of such accessors created for a number of special purpose Realms.

 Next, we'll add the definitions of our models.
 Note that there are two kinds of models here: the Task and taskList models.